iotaledger/susee-streams-poc/sensor/streams-poc-lib/README.md

 *streams-poc-lib*.
 This is followed by calls of the 'send_request_via_lorawan_t' and 'resolve_request_response_t' functions as they have been declared in the 'streams_poc_lib.h' interface and as they are defined in the `src/main.c` file.

-To run the test application in the *Initialized* mode you need to run the *LoraWan AppServer Mockup Tool* which will mock the behavior of the LoRaWan Application Server.
+To run the test application in the *Initialized* mode you need to run the *AppServer Connector Mockup Tool* which will mock the behavior of the LoRaWan Application Server.
-Have a look into the [*LoraWan AppServer Mockup Tool README*](../../lora-app-srv-mock/README.md) for further details.
+Have a look into the [*AppServer Connector Mockup Tool README*](../../app-srv-connector-mock/README.md) for further details.

 Additionally the *Iota Bridge* is needed.
 Start both applications in the `target/release` folder.
 We recommend to use only binaries build in release mode because the needed *proof of work* needs a lot of time